How to Use a Call to Action in a Marketing Video

 2 Things That Ara Most Important

 A great Call To Action should have 2 components; emotional and informational.
 People should be motivated enough to take action.
 And people should have clear information about how to take the action you want them to take.

 This means that you create an explainer video with the right concept.
 You have the right message to the right audience with a solution that cures the pains of your viewers and motivates them to take action.
-The next step is to have a Call To Action with clear information on what to do.
-It’s like a map — everything should be a clear and simple path so the viewer is guided easily to the destination.

 How to Identify the Elements of a Good Call To Action